 Some groups of non-EU origin migrants came to the EU with the intention of staying in the long-term, or forever.
 Such groups included participants who migrated to the EU to join a partner with EU-nationality or who had a long-term work contract in the EU.
 Non-EU migrants who had, or had immediate access to, EU nationality or a special long-term visa based on ancestry or historical links, also often expected to stay in the country of destination longer-term or indefinitely.
-Focus group participants (both high and low skilled) who had left their non-EU countries of origin due to the conflict and insecurity they faced there were particularly firm in their intentions to stay in the long-term.
-For these participants, securing permanent residence was a particular concern.
+Focus group participants (both high and low skilled) who had left their non-EU countries of origin due to the conflict and insecurity they faced there were particularly firm in their intentions to stay in the long-term in the EU.
+For these participants, securing permanent residence was a particular concern, which in some cases motivated their onward migration to EU countries were it was easier to obtain permanent residence, as noted previously.
 A couple of high-skilled migrants from the Ukraine and Turkey who had left these countries because of recent political and economic developments said they were open to further migration in the future, but first wanted to stay in their country of destination (Sweden) at least until they had obtained permanent residence, which would give them some stability and security going forwards.

 Other groups of non-EU origin research participants expected to return to their countries of origin after a short or fixed-term stay in the EU country of destination.
 This was the case for two research participants who did have EU nationality and who came to their EU countries of destination with the idea of staying in the short-term to explore and experience the culture and lifestyle before returning to their countries of origin.
 Return intentions were, however, more common among third-country nationals who did not have EU citizenship and who came to the EU country of destination for a study programme or fixed-term work contract.
-In the case of third country national student migrants, their initial plans to return was sometimes linked to their motives for studying abroad, as they considered that obtaining a qualification from the university and country of destination would improve their career prospects back in their country of origin: as one student from Argentina explained, "my priority was to obtain a good diploma to then reincorporate [into] the system in Argentina" (SP FGP30 Argentina).
-Two students from Japan and China who were studying in the UK further explained that they had not given much thought to the idea of staying in the UK to work after graduating because they considered their chances of sucessfully integrating into the UK labour market very low, due to cultural and linguistic barriers and visa difficulties.
+In the case of third country national student migrants, their initial plans to return was sometimes linked to their motives for studying abroad, as they considered that obtaining a qualification from the university and country of destination would improve their career prospects back in their country of origin: as one student from Argentina explained, "my priority was to obtain a good diploma to then reincorporate [into] the system in Argentina" (SP_FGP30_Argentina).
+Two students from Japan and China who were studying in the UK further explained that they had not given much thought to the idea of staying in the UK to work after graduating because they considered their chances of successfully integrating into the UK labour market very low, due to cultural and linguistic barriers and visa difficulties.